Triangulated categories of mixed motives: Motivic complexes

 Consider $\GG$ as a sheaf of groups over $\sm_S$.
 Following \cite[part 4]{MV}, we introduce its classifying space $B\GG$ as a simplicial sheaf over $\sm_S$.
-From proposition 1.16 of \emph{loc. cit.}, we get $ \Hom_{\Hpt^s(S)}(S_+,B\GG)=\pic(S). $ Moreover, in $\Hpt(S)$, we obtain a canonical isomorphism $B\GG=\PP^\infty_S$ of pointed simplicial sheaf (\textit{cf.} \emph{loc. cit.}, prop.
+From proposition 1.16 of \emph{loc. cit.}, we get $ \Hom_{\Hpt^s(S)}(S_+,B\GG)=\pic(S). $ Moreover, in the homotopy category of pointed simplicial sheaves $\Hpt(S)$, we have a canonical isomorphism $B\GG\simeq\PP^\infty_S$ (\textit{cf.} \emph{loc. cit.}, prop.
 3.7).
-Thus finally, we obtain a canonical map of pointed sets
+Thus, finally, we obtain a canonical map of pointed sets

-\begin{df} Consider the above notations.
+\end{num} \begin{df} Consider the above notations.
 We define the first motivic Chern class as the following composite morphism